-With around 500 school psychologists in public schools across Western Australia, we are the largest employer of psychologists in the state.
-Over the next four years, we are committed to increasing this by an additional 100 psychologists to further support our public schools.
+With more than 550 school psychologists in public schools across Western Australia, we are the largest employer of psychologists in the state.
+We are a growing service, with a commitment to recruit more than 100 additional psychologists to provide support for students and promote positive mental health.

 Working in a range of educational settings, school psychologists provide services in the areas of mental health and wellbeing, disability, behaviour, learning and motivation, incident management, change management and organisational development.

 Our public schools are diverse, which means our students and their needs vary considerably.
 As a school psychologist, you have the opportunity to make a real difference in the lives of many young people, working directly with students, school leaders and staff, parents, the community and interagency partners.

 We have recently made changes to our qualification requirements.
-Please see 'Qualifications, eligibility and registration' or join one of our live chats for more information.
+Refer to 'Qualifications, eligibility and registration' or join one of our upcoming events for more information.

-Being a school psychologist is highly rewarding and has many benefits including a competitive starting salary, Board approved supervision, ongoing professional development opportunities and a highly regarded two-year Graduate Induction Program.
+Being a school psychologist is highly rewarding and has many benefits including a competitive starting salary, Board approved supervision, ongoing professional development opportunities and a highly regarded 2-year Graduate Induction Program.

 Opportunities for our school psychologists include: